Analyzing Effects of Mixed Sample Data Augmentation on Model Interpretability: Effect of Mixed Sample Data Augmentation on Model Interpretability

 \subsection{Experimental Setup}

-We introduce the experimental setup used in this study.
-Experiments are conducted on a large-scale object recognition dataset: ImageNet \cite{russakovsky2015imagenet}.
-We randomly sample 1,000 images from the validation set.
-In \cref{alignment} and \cref{faithfulness}, all samples are chosen in a way that the output score is more than 0.6 for all five models, and the total size of objects’ ground truth bounding box or boxes take less than 50\% and more than 10\% of the original input size for discrimination.
-We utilize GradCAM and IBA to obtain the attribution map. $\beta$ = 10 is used for IBA.
+For CIFAR-10 \citep{krizhevsky2009cifar}, we trained each model on the base structure of MobileNetV2 \citep{sandler2018mobilenetv2}.
+Models are trained with a batch size of 128, for 200 epochs.
+A stochastic gradient descent (SGD) optimizer is used with weight decay 5e-4, Nesterov momentum 0.9.
+The initial learning rate is set to 0.1 and later decayed by the factor of 0.2 after 50, 120, and 160 epochs.
+We used a single RTX 3090 GPU for training each model.
+We followed the original hyperparameters set by the proposed papers as much as possible.
+For Mixup, CutMix, and SaliencyMix, the mixing ratio is drawn from Beta distribution $\lambda \sim \text{Beta}(\alpha, \alpha)$.
+We trained Mixup, CutMix, and SaliencyMix with $\alpha$ of 1.0.
+RecursiveMix determines the mixing ratio from the uniform distribution $U[0, \alpha]$.
+We set $\alpha$ as 0.5 by following \citep{yang2022recursivemix}.
+For PixMix, we use mixing weights from Beta distribution $\beta$ = 3 and maximum mixing number of times $k$ = 4.
+For RecursiveMix, we set the upper bound of uniform distribution $\alpha$ = 0.5 and loss weight $\omega$ = 0.1.

-We use models released by ~\cite{Yun2019CutMix} and ~\cite{uddin2021saliencyMix}.
-All models share the base structure of ResNet-50 \cite{he2016deep}.
-Models are trained with a batch size of 256, and for 300 epochs with weight decay - the initial learning rate is set to 0.1 and later decayed by the factor of 0.1 at three epoch steps (75, 150, and 225).
-The baseline is trained with traditional data augmentation strategies such as flipping, cropping, and resizing.
+For ImageNet \citep{russakovsky2015imagenet}, we conduct experiments on ResNet-50 \citep{he2016deep}. we use model weights released by the original authors of the augmentation methods.
+ResNet-50 models are trained with a batch size of 256, and for 300 epochs with weight decay - the initial learning rate is set to 0.1 and later decayed by the factor of 0.1 at three epoch steps (75, 150, and 225).
+All of them including the baseline ResNet-50 are trained with traditional data augmentation strategies such as flipping, cropping, and resizing.